flamincome/docs/reference/terminal/index.md

 [FlamIncome Terminal](https://flamincome.finance) provide a terminal UI for professional users.

-Use [Income Page of Flamingo](https://flamingo.finance/income) if you feel the terminal UI is uncomfortable.
+Use [FlamIncome Web App](https://app.flamincome.finance/) or [Income Page of Flamingo](https://flamingo.finance/income) if you feel the terminal UI is uncomfortable.

 # Commands